sezoom/AnBProtocol/README.md

-# Create a downloadable README.md file with the requested content.

-readme_content = """# AnBProtocol Agent

 An AI agent (built with **LangGraph**) that reads a natural-language description of a **cryptographic protocol** and produces an **Alice–Bob** style flow.
 It runs a generator → optimizer loop, validates with simple heuristics, and renders **Mermaid / ASCII / JSON**.